cogip/simulation/docs/install.md

 cogip-robotcam
 ```

-And finally `Monitor`is launched using:
+And finally `Monitor` is launched using:

 ```bash
 cogip-monitor http://localhost:8080
 ```

+The `Dashboard` is accessible using a web browser at `http://localhost:8080`.

 ## Packaging